-Cinder Cone Nature Trail is a 4.7 mile moderately trafficked loop trail located near Westwood, CA that features beautiful wild flowers and is rated as moderate.
+Cinder Cone Nature Trail is a 4.7 mile moderately trafficked loop trail located near Westwood, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until October.

 Marvel at Lassen's volcanic landscape from atop the rim of a cinder cone.
 Located four hours north east of San Francisco this Northern California park might be a little out of the way, but it's a prime destination for seekers of tranquility and those with even just a passing interest in geology.
 Cinder cones are scattered all around you at Lassen Volcanic National Park.
 Some are in plain sight and others are overgrown and hidden by forest, but none are more recent and more spectacular than the Cinder Cone that created the Fantastic Lava Beds and the colorful Painted Dunes eleven miles north east of Lassen Peak.
 Our five and a half mile day hikes takes you to the top of Cinder Cone where you can marvel at a landscape transformed by volcanic activity.
 Elevation gain: - 800ft (from 6,140 - 6,820ft)